Carrying the Heart of God

 ‘So I sought for a man among them who would make a wall, and stand in the gap before Me on behalf of the land, that I should not destroy it; but I found no one.
 Therefore, I have poured out My indignation on them; I have consumed them with the fire of My wrath; I have recompensed their deeds on their own heads,’ says the Lord GOD.”

-Although the corruption of the people in Ezekiel’s day demanded justice, it was God’s desire to grant mercy instead.
+Although the rampant corruption in Ezekiel’s day demanded justice, it was God’s desire to grant mercy instead.
 Our loving Father always looks for every possible way to bring redemption and offer forgiveness to those whose wickedness demands that, in His justice, a final account is required.

-This passage makes it clear that one prerequisite for God to grant mercy, and thus withhold judgement, was … an intercessor—a person who would come before God on behalf of the wicked—the corrupt and exploiters of the poor (Ezekiel 22:23-29).
-But, in this case, there was no intercessor at hand!
+This passage makes it clear that one prerequisite for God to grant mercy, and thus withhold judgement, was … an intercessor—someone who’d come before God on behalf of the wicked, those exploiting the poor (Ezekiel 22:23-29).
+In this case, however, there was no intercessor at hand!

-Although the word “intercessor” does not appear in this passage, it clearly refers to intercession and we find a parallel passage, which does use this word, through the prophet Isaiah: “[God] saw that there was no man and wondered that there was no intercessor” (Isaiah 59:16).
+Although the word “intercessor” does not appear in this passage, we find a parallel passage in Isaiah that does use the word:

 Thus, from the phraseology expressed in this passage in Ezekiel we derive this Biblical definition of intercession: